Coefficient of variation

-In probability theory and statistics, the coefficient of variation (CV), also known as normalized root-mean-square deviation (NRMSD), percent RMS, and relative standard deviation (RSD), is a standardized measure of dispersion of a probability distribution or frequency distribution.
+In probability theory and statistics, the coefficient of variation (CV), also known as normalized root-mean-square deviation (NRMSD), and relative standard deviation (RSD), is a standardized measure of dispersion of a probability distribution or frequency distribution.
 It is defined as the ratio of the standard deviation $\sigma$ to the mean $\mu$ (or its absolute value, $| \mu |$), and often expressed as a percentage ("%RSD").

 The CV or RSD is widely used in analytical chemistry to express the precision and repeatability of an assay.
 It is also commonly used in fields such as engineering or physics when doing quality assurance studies and ANOVA gauge R&R, by economists and investors in economic models, in epidemiology, and in psychology/neuroscience.